-- Mr. Ron Gebhardtsbauer, FSA, MAAA, Faculty-in-Charge, Actuarial Science Program, Smeal College of Business, Pennsylvania State University.
+- Mr. Ron Gebhardtsbauer, FSA, MAAA, Former, Faculty-in-Charge, Actuarial Science Program, Smeal College of Business, Pennsylvania State University.

 - Dr. Teresa Ghilarducci, PhD, Irene and Bernard L. Schwartz Professor of Economics, Director, Bernard Schwartz Center for Economic Policy Analysis, New School for Social Research.